 Not only was I trying to navigate the waters of divorce and dealing with the ups and downs of litigation and mediation, but I was also trying to heal my broken heart and at the same time trying to find my way to a happier life.

-I felt like I didn’t even know myself anymore.
+When I was newly separated, I felt like I didn’t even know myself anymore.

 Life back then was like a roller coaster, and I remember that winter, I got the worst flu I’ve ever had in my life, probably my body’s reaction to months and months of some of the worst stress I can ever remember.